imagemin/imagemin/README.md

 ### .src(file)

 Set the file to be optimized.
-Could be a `Buffer` or the path to a file.
+Can be a `Buffer` or the path to a file.

 ### .dest(file)